 Getting cold because you’re getting error code 223 from your Lennox® furnace?

 This indicates your furnace’s low pressure switch is open.
 Due to the malfunction, your system will not work for safety reasons.

 Trust the Experts at Eveready Service Experts to deal with fixing this furnace error.
-Our NATE-certified technicians are among the best in the industry when it comes to recognizing and repairing furnace problems.
+Our ACE-certified technicians are among the best in the industry when it comes to recognizing and repairing furnace problems.

 Your satisfaction is important to our team.
 That’s why we back our furnace repair* for a year.

 How a Low Pressure Switch Works

 Pressure switches are a necessary part of the heating system.

 Here’s how your furnace acts after the thermostat initiates the call for heat:

 - Your furnace’s control board begins the draft inducer blower motor.
 This pushes out combustion gases from the heat exchanger and pulls in new gas and air so the burners can start.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and tells the control board to ignite the furnace.

 - Your furnace ignites and heats your house.

 A two-stage furnace has more than one pressure switches, which permit it to run at different speeds—and use less energy.

 What Happens When a Low Pressure Switch Acts Up